awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 **Unlock the domain so it can be transferred**
 ICANN, the governing body for domain registrations, requires that you unlock your domain before you transfer it\.

-**Disable privacy protection for the domain**
-To request authorization for the transfer, we send an email to the email address for the registrant contact that is listed in the WHOIS database\.
-If privacy protection is turned on, we can't get your email address\.
-You can choose whether to re\-enable privacy protection when you request the transfer to Amazon Route 53 later in the process\.
-For more information, see [Enabling or Disabling Privacy Protection for Contact Information for a Domain](domain-privacy-protection.md)\.

 **Confirm that the domain status allows you to transfer the domain**
 For more information, see [Transfer Requirements for Top\-Level Domains](#domain-transfer-to-route-53-requirements)\.